ironhack-labs/lab-javascript-greatest-movies/README.md

 Another popular way to order the movies is to sort them alphabetically using the `title` key.
 However, in this case, we only need to print the title of the first 20.
 Easy peasy for an expert like you. :wink:

-Create a `orderAlphabetically()` function, that receives an array and returns an array of first 20 titles, alphabetically ordered.
+Create an `orderAlphabetically()` function, that receives an array and returns an array of the first 20 titles, alphabetically ordered.
 Return only the title of each movie, and if the array you receive has less than 20 movies, return all of them.

 :warning: **Important:** Your function should *return a new array*, containing movie objects sorted alphabetically.
 Your function should not modify (mutate) the original array.
 You may need to do some research on how to make a "copy" or "clone" an array.

 <br>

 ### BONUS - Iteration 7: Time format